Azure/azure-sdk-for-js/sdk/ai/ai-projects/README.md

 ### Enumerate connections

-Your Azure AI Studio project has a "Management center".
+Your Azure AI Foundry project has a "Management center".
 When you enter it, you will see a tab named "Connected resources" under your project.
 The `.connections` operations on the client allow you to enumerate the connections and get connection properties.
 Connection properties include the resource URL and authentication credentials, among other things.

 Below are code examples of the connection operations.
 Full samples can be found under the "connections" folder in the [package samples][samples].

 #### Get properties of all connections

-To list the properties of all the connections in the Azure AI Studio project:
+To list the properties of all the connections in the Azure AI Foundry project:

 ```javascript
 const connections = await client.connections.listConnections();